staxgr/robovm-ios-android-hybrid/README.md

 ### Build and run the apps ###

-**Important: Before you try to run the iOS app, make sure you manually run XCode once to accept Licens Agreements**
+**Important: Before you try to run the iOS app, make sure you manually run XCode once to accept License Agreements**

 To build and run the apps from command line: